mateuslab-prot/NovoTax/docs/installation.md

 ```bash
 apptainer exec --nvccli docker://nvidia/cuda:11.8.0-base-ubuntu22.04 nvidia-smi
 ```
+If nvidia-smi shows the systems GPU details the Apptainer installation is working correctly with the systems GPUs.
+You can move on to [verify the setup](#3-verify-the-environment-with-gpu).

 ## 2.2 Docker
 Rootless Docker lets you run Docker without root privileges, improving isolation and security.